code-plant/experimental/README.md

 All `*.js` and `[!_]*.d.ts` files are excluded from Git and VS Code.
 Therefore, if you need to include a `.d.ts` file, make sure it starts with an underscore (e.g., `_declarations.d.ts`).

+## Brief Structure

+- `backend` - backend-specific packages
+  - `application` - core business logics
+  - `scripts` - runnable scripts, such as start server
+- `common` - can be used both in backend, frontend, or even development
+  - `api` - API types
+  - `util` - utilities
+- `development` - will be used for development only
+  - `codegen` - for code generation
+  - `util` - utilities only for development
+- `frontend` - frontend-specific packages
+  - `app` - Next.js apps
+  - `util` - utilities only for frontend